AndrewDHulse/SimonGame/README.md

 ## Future Additions
 - Radio field added to pick different themes/tones
-- assign a consistent melody with the sequence
+- Assign a consistent melody with the sequence
+- Use keyframes to give the box-shadows a flickering effect

 ## Acknowledgement
 This work is based on Hasbro's Simon.